madsstoumann/elements/book/Icon.md

 ---
 **TODO**
 - Recode polyfill to ES5, so it can be used directly in IE?
-- Mention Icon Fonts, Material Designs' use of Icon Font
+- Mention Icon Fonts, Material Designs' use of Icon Font: https://google.github.io/material-design-icons/